Release: Friday at 13.30pm GMT

 Employment data is a widely watched indicator due to its timeliness, accuracy and importance, as well as a leading indicator of consumer spending.
 The non-farm payrolls release is a measure of new payrolls added by private and government organisations in the US, reported each month by the Bureau of Labour Statistics (BLS).

 The employment release is formed by two comprehensive reports: the household survey and establishment survey.
-The former covers the unemployment rate, while the latter focuses on headline non-farm payrolls.
+The former covers the unemployment rate, while the latter focuses on the headline non-farm payrolls figure.

-The general consensus for December’s US non-farm payrolls is between the 50,000-100,000 range – the lowest reading since the COVID-19 pandemic took hold in early 2020.
+The general consensus for November’s US non-farm payrolls is in the range of 500,000, marking the lowest reading during the pandemic and largely reflecting recent COVID-19 restrictions.

 The unemployment rate is a closely followed economic indicator, derived from a monthly survey called the Current Population Survey (CPS), made up of approximately 60,000 households.

-December’s unemployment reading is anticipated to have ticked higher by 0.1 percentage points to 6.8 percent.
+November’s unemployment reading is anticipated to tick lower by 0.1 percentage points to 6.8 percent.

 Average Hourly Earnings